tonarino/panel-firmware/README.md

 ## Board Connection

+### USB DFU
+Simply connect the host computer to the STM32 dev board via a USB cable.

+### Serial Flashing
 Using a CP2102 (3.3v logic) or another USB-Serial converter, connect its `TX` to pin `A10` and its `RX` to pin `A9`.
 Also connect 3.3v from the CP2102 to the 3.3v pin on the STM32, and do the same for ground.
 If you try to power the STM32 from its USB port without this power connection, it won't work.